-Unsealed road and Sealed road assets were valued by Council officers & Tonkins Consulting Sytems based on a condition assessment completed by Tonkins Consulting Systems.
+Unsealed road and Sealed road assets were valued by Council officers & Tonkins Consulting Systems based on a condition assessment completed by Tonkins Consulting Systems.
 The condition assessment and assets were valued at depreciated current replacement cost as at the 1st July 2019.
-All acquisitions made after the respective dates of valuation are recorded at cost.
+Unsealed and Sealed roads were indexed 10.0% as at 1st July 2022 by Assetc Pty LTD. All acquisitions made after the respective dates of valuation are recorded at cost.

 Kerb & Gutter assets were valued by HDS Australia at depreciated current replacement cost during the reporting period beginning 1st July 2020.
-All acquisitions made after the respective dates of valuation are recorded at cost.
+Kerb & Gutter assets were indexed 9.2% as at 1st July 2022 by Assetc Pty Ltd. All acquisitions made after the respective dates of valuation are recorded at cost.

 Footpath assets were valued by HDS Australia at depreciated current replacement cost during the reporting beginning 1st July 2020.
-All acquisitions made after the respective dates of valuation are recorded at cost.
+Footpath assets were indexed 9.2% as at 1st July 2022 by Assetc Pty Ltd All acquisitions made after the respective dates of valuation are recorded at cost.

 Stormwater Drainage assets were valued by Tonkins at depreciated current replacement cost during the reporting period beginning 1st July 2020.
-All acquisitions made after the respective dates of valuation are recorded at cost.
+Stormwater Drainage assets were indexed 9.2% as at 1st July 2022 by Assetc Pty Ltd. All acquisitions made after the respective dates of valuation are recorded at cost.

 Community Wastewater Management Schemes (CWMS) were valued by Council Staff, and peer reviewed by HDS Australia, at depreciated current replacement cost as at the 1st July 2020.
-All acquisitions made after the respective dates of valuation are recorded at cost.
+CWMS assets were indexed 9.2% as at 1st July 2022 by Assetc Pty Ltd. All acquisitions made after the respective dates of valuation are recorded at cost.